How ironic is it that I, a confirmed business-hater, would think of an idea that could save General Motors?

 Just for the sake of argument, let’s take it on the word of car enthusiasts that GM wrecked the brand.
 Smoothed-out every irregular personality trait until Ashley Simpson resembled one of Hugh Hefner’s plastic surgery Barbies.
 Took what had been a quirky, much-loved automobile and spread-sheeted it into perfect Buick blandness.
-What if?

 GM wants to survive?
 All it needs to do is buy the competition.

 Buy Toyota.
 Buy Ford.
 And buy Honda.
 Within eleven years, all will be wheezing shadows of their former selves.
 Uninspired sheetmetal resting on outdated platforms.
 Of course, past performance is never a guarantee of future results, but the odds look pretty good.